ashi54/project3/README.txt

 Web Crawler and Search Engine

-The M3 project is about web crawler and search engine that processes a dataset of ICS web pages, extracts and indexes their content, and enables efficient searching using TF-IDF ranking.
+The M3 project is about a web crawler and search engine that processes a dataset of ICS web pages, extracts and indexes their content, and enables efficient searching using TF-IDF ranking.
 There are 3 parts to the project: